FactoryTalk-Optix/REST_WEB_WS_Server/README.md

 # REST-WEB-WS_Server
-Sample of hosting a REST, WEB and Web Socket Server in Optix
+Sample of hosting a REST, WEB, and Web Socket Server in Optix

-All thanks, kudos and credit to Andreas Probst
+All thanks, kudos, and credit to Andreas Probst

 ## Description